Consensys/quorum-hibernate/README.md

 ## Features

-* Monitors a linked Blockchain Client and Privacy Manager for inactivity.
+* Monitors a linked Ethereum Client and Privacy Manager for inactivity.
-    * Supported Blockchain Clients: **GoQuorum** and **Besu**.
+    * Supported Ethereum Clients: **GoQuorum** and **Besu**.
     * Supported Privacy Managers: **Tessera**.
     * Supported consensus
         * GoQuorum: Istanbul BFT, Raft and Clique
         * Besu: Clique
-* Acts as a proxy for the Blockchain Client and Privacy Manager.
+* Acts as a proxy for the Ethereum Client and Privacy Manager.
-* Hibernates the linked Blockchain Client and Privacy Manager if the period of inactivity exceeds a configurable limit.
+* Hibernates the linked Ethereum Client and Privacy Manager if the period of inactivity exceeds a configurable limit.
-* Restarts (wakes up) the Blockchain Client and Privacy Manager when new transaction or API requests are received.
+* Restarts (wakes up) the Ethereum Client and Privacy Manager when new transaction or API requests are received.
 * Does not require the entire network to be using Node Managers.
 * Periodically wakes up the node (configurable) to allow it to sync with the network and ensure it does not fall too far behind.
 * 1-way and 2-way (mutual) TLS supported on all of Node Manager's servers, clients, and proxies.